zentity-io/zentity-io.github.io/docs/basic-usage/exact-name-matching.md

 }
 ```

-As expected, we retrieved ...
+As expected, we retrieved two documents each with a first name that exactly matches "Allie" and a last name
+that exactly matches "Jones."
+All other documents, including those that were similar to these, were excluded from
+the results because we required exact matches on those two fields.

 ## <a name="conclusion"></a>Conclusion